UdayGattu/UdayGattu/README.md

   # About 👋 UdayGattu

 Gattu Uday Shankar is a Data Scientist who believes that constant learning is only the way to develop your self.
-At present, He is pursuing his undergraduation in Mechanical Engineerning  at Gokaraju Rangaraju Institute Of Technology HYDERABAD-INDIA.

  * Apart from AI stuff he likes to watch web series and play cricket.

  # My Skills